Robert Willoughby, 2nd Baron Willoughby de Broke

 Robert Willoughby, 2nd Baron Willoughby de Broke and de jure 10th Baron Latimer, KB (1472 – 10 November 1521) was an English nobleman and soldier.

 Robert Willoughby was born about 1470–1472 (aged 30 in 1502, 36 in 1506), the son of Sir Robert Willoughby, 1st Baron Willoughby de Broke (c.
 1452–1502) and Blanche Champernowne.
 He married firstly before 28 Feb.
-1494/95, to Elizabeth Beauchamp, daughter of Richard Beauchamp, 2nd Baron Beauchamp of Powick, and secondly, c.
+1494/95, to Elizabeth Beauchamp, daughter of Richard Beauchamp, 2nd Baron Beauchamp of Powick and Elizabeth Stafford, daughter of Sir Humphrey Stafford, of Grafton; secondly, c.
 1509, to Lady Dorothy Grey, daughter of Thomas Grey, 1st Marquess of Dorset and Cecily Bonville, 7th Baroness Harington.
-By his first wife he had two sons, Edward, Esq. (died 1517) and Sir Anthony, Kt., and by the second wife 6 children, including sons Henry and William, and daughters Elizabeth, who married John Paulet, 2nd Marquess of Winchester, and Anne, who married Charles Blount, 5th Baron Mountjoy.

 He was knighted before 1504.
 He served in the army in France in 1513, and was apparently to be present at the Field of the Cloth of Gold in June 1520.

-He inherited the title 2nd Baron Willoughby de Broke and 10th Baron Latimer on the death of his father in 1502.
+He inherited the title 2nd Baron Willoughby de Broke and 10th Baron Latimer on the death of his father in 1502, will proved.

 On his death, on 10 November 1521 at Bere Ferrers in Devon the title went into abeyance.
 His widow, Dorothy, married (2nd) before 29 July 1523 as his fourth wife, William Blount, 4th Baron Mountjoy.

+By his first wife he had two sons, Edward, Esq. (died 1517) and Sir Anthony, Kt., and by the second wife 6 children, including sons Henry and William, and daughters Elizabeth, who married John Paulet, 2nd Marquess of Winchester, and Anne, who married Charles Blount, 5th Baron Mountjoy.

+Family

+First marriage of Sir Robert Willoughby, '1st Baron Willoughby de Broke', 28 February 1494/95 to Elizabeth Beauchamp, of Grafton, produced two sons.